open-source-archive/go-tokens/README.rst

 .. image:: https://godoc.org/github.com/zalando/go-tokens?status.svg
     :target: https://godoc.org/github.com/zalando/go-tokens

-This is a library very similar to `tokens`_ and `python-tokens`_.

-In a nutshell, you provide the OAuth2 token endpoint and which tokens and scopes to be managed.
+**go-tokens** is a library that refreshes your OAuth tokens before they expire.
+In a nutshell, you provide go-tokens with your OAuth2 token endpoint, tokens and scopes that you want it to manage, and it ensures that your managed tokens remain valid.
+It can use any custom credentials provider.

-The library can use any custom credentials provider and it will make sure that the managed tokens are always valid by refreshing them before they expire.
+[[**questions/context--answer each question in a few words, a sentence each at most. :)

+- I did a quick Google search with the tag and got go-tokens first.
+That's good--it suggests that no other similar project does the same thing.
+Do you know one way or the other?
+If you looked and didn't find anything similar, I'd say so here.
+- Can you give an example or two of why someone would use this?
+How will this project make somebody's life better?
+- Who would be likely to use this tool? i.e. who's the target audience?
+-- How did this project come about? ]]**

+[[**Usage instructions: Getting it, installing it, running it, configuring it, etc. Any troubleshooting tips based on easy-to-make mistakes in getting it running will also help.
+Keep it essential but brief. **]

 Credentials Provider
 --------------------

-The library currently contains implementations of the ``user.CredentialsProvider`` and the ``client.CredentialsProvider`` that you can use out of the box.
-The simplest providers just returns some static values used on creation.
-The other providers fetch credentials from JSON files (user.json and client.json) from a folder defined in the ``CREDENTIALS_DIR`` environment variable.
+go-tokens currently contains implementations of the ``user.CredentialsProvider`` and the ``client.CredentialsProvider`` that you can use out of the box.
+The simplest providers [[**such as?**]] just return some static values used at the time of creation.
+More complex providers [[**such as?**]] fetch credentials from JSON files (user.json and client.json) from a folder defined in the ``CREDENTIALS_DIR`` environment variable.

-You can easily use your own credential providers.
+You can easily use your own credential providers. [[**show me how?**]]

 User Credentials
 ~~~~~~~~~~~~~~~~